xinwenfu/VChat_GTER_CodeReuse/README.md

 * [`lpCommandLine`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#:~:text=%5Bin%2C%20out%2C%20optional%5D%20lpCommandLine): This is the command to be executed, if this is null it uses the `lpApplicationName` parameter as a argument.
 * [`lpProcessAttributes`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#:~:text=%5Bin%2C%20optional%5D%20lpProcessAttributes): A pointer to the [SECURITY_ATTRIBUTES](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/legacy/aa379560(v=vs.85)) structure.
 This can be NULL.
 * [`lpThreadAttributes`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#:~:text=%5Bin%2C%20optional%5D%20lpThreadAttributes): A pointer to the [SECURITY_ATTRIBUTES](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/legacy/aa379560(v=vs.85)) structure.
 This can be NULL.
 * [`bInheritHandles`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#:~:text=%5Bin%5D%20bInheritHandles): If set to true all inheritable handles will be inherited by the child process.
-Otherwise they will not be.
+Otherwise, they will not be.
 * [`dwCreationFlags`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#:~:text=%5Bin%5D%20dwCreationFlags): Used to configure Process creation attributes such as priority through the [process-creation-flags](https://learn.microsoft.com/en-us/windows/win32/procthread/process-creation-flags).
 * [`lpEnvironment`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#:~:text=%5Bin%2C%20optional%5D%20lpEnvironment): This is used to control the environment block of the spawned processes.
 If NULL it will inherit from the parent process.
 * [`lpCurrentDirectory`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#:~:text=%5Bin%2C%20optional%5D%20lpCurrentDirectory): Full path to the directory the process should have as the Current Working Directory (CWD), if NULL it will share the CWD of the parent process.